mhaidarhanif/rewinds/README.md

 </div>

+## Some Ideas

+You can use this to build any web app.
+Also what I'm using Rewinds for.

+- Todo List
+- Learning Platform
+- Content Management System
+- E-Commerce
+- Social Media
+- Gallery
+- Inventory

 ## Some Checklists

 Included example features:

+- [x] Site layout and routes/pages
 - [x] Light and dark mode theme
 - [x] Register, log in, log out
 - [x] Admin dashboard